The Death Trap: Development

 The Death Trap was the first game developed by Square, a computer game software branch of Den-Yū-Sha Electric Company.
 Masashi Miyamoto, who founded Square in September 1983, believed that it would be more efficient to have graphic designers, programmers and writers work together on common projects.
 Upon Square's inception, Miyamoto initially hired as their first developers university students Hironobu Sakaguchi and Hiromichi Tanaka, and a few others.
 They shortly began work on Square's first game, The Death Trap.
 Sakaguchi noted in 1985 that he had expected to only do clerical work, not develop video games, yet was appointed a producer for the game.
 Sakaguchi was also a scenario writer for The Death Trap even though he too was a part time employee who had just left university.
 Harunobu Kato and Tanaka served as programmers.
-Other scenario writers were 雪ノ浦美樹, 林明弘 and 鈴木尚志.
-The graphics team consisted of Hiromi Nakada, 雪ノ浦美樹, 今泉美保 and 斉藤智子.
-Lastly, 井出康代 held the position of data editing.
-During the creation of The Death Trap all of Squares’ staff were part time.
+Other scenario writers were Miki Yukinoura, Akihiro Hayashi and Takashi Suzuki.
+The graphics team consisted of Hiromi Nakada, Miki Yukinoura, Miho Imaizumi and Tomoko Saito, while Yasuyo Ide held the position of data editing.
+During the creation of The Death Trap all of Squares' staff were part time.

 Halfway through development, Sakaguchi reached out to a part time cassette rental store employee named Nobuo Uematsu that Sakaguchi had previously met and received a demo tape from.
-The game was published in Japan for the NEC PC-8801 in October 1984.
-It was later released for the Fujitsu FM-7 in December 1984.
+The game was published in Japan for the NEC PC-8801 in October 1984 and later released for the Fujitsu FM-7 in December.
 The game was the first game released in Japan that allowed both Japanese and English text entry during gameplay, as all previous Japanese games were done in English to be like games released on the Apple II.
 During this period, The Death Trap was one of three games that made within two years, which was a fast pace of development.

 There were two editions of the game with two different cover arts, the first of which is now super rare.
 The game was unique among titles of the time for introducing full-screen images.

 Reception

 The Death Trap received little attention at the time of release, though it was successful enough for Square to immediately go on to create a sequel: Will: The Death Trap II.
 Hironobu Sakaguchi, Hiromichi Tanaka, Harunobu Kato and Hiromi Nakada continued developing games for Square, while the rest of those credited left.

-Retrospective examination from PC Gamer called the game's art “rudimentary”.
+Retrospective examination from PC Gamer called the game's art "rudimentary".
 USGamer described the plot as a Cold War era spy thriller.

 Project EGG, a licensed emulator for home computer games, included The Death Trap, Will, and Alpha together in its limited edition "Classic PC-Game Collection" on September 8, 2013, alongside Cruise Chaser Blassty and Genesis—other Square games released between 1984 and 1987.